-Bachelor's degree/master's degree where applicable from an accredited or approved institution Present evidence of certification or licensure as one of the following: school counselor, school psychologist, school social worker, director of school counseling services, school nurse, alcohol and drug counselor (CADC or LCADC), or prevention specialist (CPS); or Possess a standard instructional certificate; or Possess a master's or higher degree from a regionally accredited college or university Graduate Record Exam (GRE) (if candidate does not have a master's degree from a regionally accredited college or university) Interview (to be arranged by the department) Required Courses:

-COUN 551/Substance Abuse and Addiction: Individual, Family, and Society COUN 552/Prevention Strategies for Schools and Communities COUN 553/Treating Substance Abuse and Co-Occurring Disorders (formerly COUN 550) COUN 554/Student Assistance Coordination in the Schools EPSY 661/Counseling Children and Adolescents AND One elective course to be chosen from the following: EPSY 520/Fundamentals of Human Growth and Development; OR COUN 600/Introduction to Marriage, Couple, and Family Counseling and Therapy AND One clinical course to be chosen from the following: COUN 690/Practicum Seminar (completed at a SAC site); OR COUN 698/Department Project: SAC Practicum All students must complete at least 15 credit hours in the program (not including COUN 501, COUN 670, or COUN 675) before enrolling in the practicum.
+Bachelor's degree/master's degree where applicable from an accredited or approved institution Present evidence of certification or licensure as one of the following: school counselor, school psychologist, school social worker, director of school counseling services, school nurse, alcohol and drug counselor (CADC or LCADC), or prevention specialist (CPS); or Possess a standard instructional certificate; or Possess a master's or higher degree from a regionally accredited college or university Graduate Record Exam (GRE) (if candidate does not have a master's degree from a regionally accredited college or university) Interview (to be arranged by the department) Required Courses: COUN 551/Substance Abuse and Addiction: Individual, Family, and Society COUN 552/Prevention Strategies for Schools and Communities COUN 553/Treating Addiction and Co-Occurring Disorders (formerly COUN 550) COUN 554/Student Assistance Coordination in the Schools 661/Counseling Children and Adolescents AND One elective course to be chosen from the following: 520/Fundamentals of Human Growth and Development; OR COUN 600/Introduction to Marriage, Couple, and Family Counseling and Therapy AND One clinical course to be chosen from the following: COUN 690/Practicum Seminar (completed at a SAC site); COUN 698/Department Project: SAC Practicum All students must complete at least 15 credit hours in the program (not including COUN 501, COUN 670, or COUN 675) before enrolling in the practicum.
 Additionally, the practicum must be completed during the last semester of studies.
-Master of Education in Educational Leadership options include Traditional (EDAD_MED01) and Global (EDAD_MED04) Donald Leake, Coordinator, Graduate Programs in Educational Leadership The Educational Leadership Program of study at The College of New Jersey provides a comprehensive forum for reflective practice as an instructional leader.
-The program is designed to recognize the key role leadership plays in creating and sustaining schools that help all students achieve high standards.
-The program seeks to shape the educational practices, their conceptual underpinnings, and the leadership professions that serve both public and private schools.
-The Educational Leadership Program also seeks to develop the knowledge, wisdom, and imagination of its students to enable them to take leadership positions nationally and internationally.
-Graduates of the Educational Leadership 252943_001-092_r4.indd 36 8/1/18 9:46 PM Program are employed as principals, assistant principals, directors, and supervisors in public and private school systems.
-The program is designed to serve as a confluence of three leadership experiences: a cognitive experience wherein one learns to think like a leader, a moral experience where one learns to think and act in a responsible and ethical manner, and a practical experience where one learns to perform like a leader.
-More specifically, the program is intended to reflect what Shulman (2005) calls "signature pedagogies of the profession."
-That is, a mode of teaching that has become inextricably identified with preparing people for a particular profession.
-Mindful of this notion of signature pedagogies, students who enter the educational leadership program should expect the following: A relevant and challenging curriculum where professors use an approach to teaching that makes extensive use of active learning pedagogies such as case studies, simulations, and problem-based learning.
-A clinical experience will be an intricate part of every course in the program.
-Students should anticipate and plan for a field experience as part of each course.
-Each course will reflect a mix of practical and theoretical concepts and will blend classroom instruction with the student's clinical experiences.
-The "course-specific field" experience will provide numerous opportunities for aspiring school leaders to apply new learning in authentic settings.
-The signature pedagogies are thus designed to be pedagogies of engagement and are ultimately intended to teach students to think like, act like, and be like a school leader.
-Programs are aligned with national standards and approved by the New Jersey Department of Education.
-Traditional Master's Degree Strand (EDAD_MED01)-The 36-credit Program for School Leaders is intended for those students seeking to complete the program at their own pace.
+267941 001-099 r1.indd 37 24/07/19 6:35 pm Master of Education in Educational Leadership options include Traditional (EDAD\MED01) and Global (EDAD\MED04) Linda Mayger, Coordinator, Graduate Programs in Educational Leadership The Department of Educational Administration and Secondary Education offers a menu of programs that prepares students to be educational leaders.
+Each program is designed to reflect the key role leadership plays in creating and sustaining equitable schools that promote healthy child development.
+TCNJ's educational leadership programs are aligned with national standards and approved by the New Jersey Department of Education.
+Traditional Master's Degree Strand (EDAD\MED01)-The 36-credit Master's Degree in Educational Leadership is intended for those students seeking to complete a principal preparation program at their own pace.
 Coursework emphasizes meaningful, practical, active learning based upon problems school leaders encounter and upon the core issues of schooling, curriculum, and instruction.
 The program is practice-oriented and geared to prepare students to meet the challenges of school leadership.
 This program is also available through the College's global program.
 Upon completion, participants will be eligible to apply for the initial certification for a New Jersey School Principal License, as well as a Supervisor Certification, provided the candidate meets all requirements of the current New Jersey Administrative Code.
 Courses that lead to Supervisor Certification are noted with the following: †.
 (See also Supervisor Certification Course Work.)
 Admission Requirements: